lwlss/CANS/README.md

 On the way to developing a full-blown competition model, we developed some simpler versions, using the same tools:

 ##### Exponential model
+C is number of cells
+C0 is the initial condition (number of cells at t=0) r is the rate parameter

+Assuming [mass-action kinetics](https://en.wikipedia.org/wiki/Law_of_mass_action) and assuming that the number of cells is continuous, we model the cell dynamics as a simple first order reaction in a well-stirred vessel:

+  C -> 2C
+  rate = r*C

+The reaction above can be written in ODE form:

+  dC/dt = r * C
+  C(0) = C0

 ##### Nutrient limited model